BY KELLY BESWICK

 Named after its co-founder’s Lebanese grandmother and with a menu inspired by her prowess in the kitchen, this cosy restaurant and wine bar serves up not just delicious food but also a hefty dollop of heart and soul

-It’s a cold, dank Monday evening when we venture into Sohalia, a charming little Lebanese eatery and natural wine bar, located on an inauspicious section of Shoreditch High Street.
+It’s a cold, dank Monday evening when we venture into Sohailia, a charming little Lebanese eatery and natural wine bar, located on an inauspicious section of Shoreditch High Street.
 What’s brought us here is the promise of a Middle Eastern feast, and one that we can sit back and enjoy without having to make any decisions.
 For this is ‘Menu-less Mondays’, the brainchild of Nathalie Moukarzel, co-founder of Sohalia, which is named after her Lebanese grandmother and whose cooking has had a huge influence on what Nathalie and her team serve up today.

 Such a personal and intimate connection brings a passion and authenticity to the place, and, as we soon discover, this goes way beyond the restaurant itself.
-Sohalia is, in fact, part of Fat Macy’s, a social enterprise that supports young people living in hostels by providing them with culinary and hospitality skills that will help get them into their own homes.
-With such a worthy cause at its very heart, it’s impossible not to like Sohalia, and that’s before we’ve even tried the food!
+Sohailia is, in fact, part of Fat Macy’s, a social enterprise that supports young people living in hostels by providing them with culinary and hospitality skills that will help get them into their own homes.
+With such a worthy cause at its very heart, it’s impossible not to like Sohailia, and that’s before we’ve even tried the food!

 Having decided that any form of decision-making was against the ethos of ‘Menu-less Monday’, we asked head sommelier Alexandros to choose wines that best matched the food and first up was a Leb Net, a natural sparkling white wine that comes from one of the highest vineyards in the Lebanon.
 Suffice to say, it was aromatic and lemony and the perfect pairing with the mezze selection that arrived quickly thereafter.
 These included a Loubeih bi Zeit, silky green beans braised with tomatoes, garlic and olive oil, creamy labneh with a well of chilli butter at its centre, Middle Eastern inspired devilled eggs, a flavour-packed tabbouleh and a hummus that puts those shop-bought varieties to complete and utter shame.
 These were all scooped up with pillowy pitta-style breads and flatbreads slathered with a chilli sauce.